Improving Pretraining Data Using Perplexity Correlations: Problem Setting

 \section{Problem Setting}

 Our goal is to build predictive models of how pretraining data distributions affect downstream benchmark performance and use them to build better language models.
 Unfortunately, this task is challenging and computationally expensive.
 A standard approach adopted in paradigms such as datamodeling \citep{datamodels} is to obtain $N$ different pretraining distributions $\{\mathbf{p}_i: i\in [N], \mathbf{p}_i\in{\mathbb{R}_0^+}^D\}$ over $D \gg N$ domains (e.g.\ arxiv.org, stackoverflow.com, etc.), pretrain and measure model errors on a target benchmark $y_i \in [0,1]$, and fit a model $\mathbf{p} \to y$.
 This approach requires $N$ LLM training runs, performed at a scale sufficient to obtain non-random performance on~$y$.
-This can cost tens to hundreds of millions of dollars for hard benchmarks such as MMLU, where even the performance of 1B parameter LLMs often do not exceed random chance \citep{openllmleaderboard}.
+This can cost tens to hundreds of millions of dollars for hard benchmarks such as MMLU, where even the performance of 1B parameter LLMs often does not exceed random chance \citep{openllmleaderboard}.

 Instead, our work considers the following \emph{observational} setting that requires no training.
-We obtain $N$ pretrained, high-performance LLMs that vary in pretraining data, tokenizer, architecture, and scale (e.g.\ models on Huggingface's OpenLLM leaderboard).
-Now, if we could train a predictor $\mathbf{p} \to y$ on these $N$ models, we could avoid large scale model training.
+We obtain $N$ pretrained, high-performance LLMs that vary in pretraining data, tokenizer, architecture, and scale (i.e.\ models on Hugging Face's OpenLLM leaderboard).
+If we could train a predictor $\mathbf{p} \to y$ on these $N$ models, we could avoid large scale model training.
 Unfortunately, this is impossible as the training data for these models is often proprietary, and so we have no knowledge of $\mathbf{p}$.

 The key observation of our work is that we can replace $p_{i,j}$ (the unobserved sampling probability of model $i$'s data selection policy on document $j$) with an observable surrogate $x_{i,j}$, which is the negative log-likelihood of document $j$ under model $i$. \footnote{ To be precise, we use bits-per-byte, which normalizes the sequence negative log-likelihood with the number of UTF-8 bytes.
 This is defined in terms of the length of the string in tokens $L_T$, the length of the string in UTF-8 bytes $L_B$, and the cross entropy loss $\ell$ as $\text{BPB} = \frac{L_T\ell}{L_B\ln(2)}$} We can then build a regression model that relates negative log-likelihood $\mathbf{x}_i$ and benchmark error $y_i$.
 Using this model, we can select pretraining data from domains $j$ for which decreasing the loss $x_{i,j}$ is predicted to rapidly decrease error $y_i$.